 The Joseph Williamson Society

-The Joseph Williamson Society, who own and operate tours through the tunnels, is a registered charity that receives no public funding.
+The Joseph Williamson Society, who own and operate tours through the Williamson tunnels in Liverpool, is a registered charity that receives no public funding.

 Sadly, this lack of funding is immediately obvious as the reception, shop and café all look a little dated and in need of some serious TLC.